 Challenges may emerge that interfere with the successful completion of the field experience and require a reassignment.
 These concerns should be directed first to the course instructor/University supervisor.
-The course instructor/supervisor, Mrs. Darden, or Mrs. Costner will determine whether the teacher candidate will be reassigned in the same school or placed in another setting.
+The course instructor/supervisor, The Director of Clinical Placements and Educator Licensure will determine whether the teacher candidate will be reassigned in the same school or placed in another setting.
 In the event that the cooperating teacher is unable to perform the roles and responsibilities in this document, the teacher candidate will be reassigned.
-The principal, course instructor/university supervisor, Mrs. Darden or Mrs. Costner will determine whether a reassignment will take place in the same school or in another school setting.
+The principal, course instructor/university supervisor, Director of Clinical Placements and Educator Licensure will determine whether a reassignment will take place in the same school or in another school setting.